hipe/tmx/slicer/doc/issues/137-workflow-patterns.md

+## CHECKLISTS

+### when starting a new milestone:

+  • search for all tags of milestone N

+### before starting a new milestone:

+  • search of all tags of N-1 milestone

+### before committing:

+  • todo's
+  • turning on debugging lines in tests
+  • breakpoint statements

 ## a practical development order for CRUD [#.H]

 this is a fun one because it flies in the face of intuition. and like